Instructor - Craig Vandall Stevens

 This class is appropriate for anyone interested in creating imagery in wood and is an opportunity to explore an ancient art form that has many practical uses as a design element in artwork created today.
 Prior woodworking experience is helpful, but not necessary.
 Machine use will be minimal and instruction will be given on the safe use of those few machines.
 For furniture makers, it is a chance to further enhance their work with marquetry.

 Cost includes all materials and supplies, including a deep-throated fret saw, jeweler's saw blades, a pin vise, drill bits, an assortment of shop-sawn veneers and a wooden donkey (cutting table).
 The tools and supplies are the student's to take home.
+There are no other specific tools that participants need to bring from home.
 Students provide their own lunch.